2022 is a wrap: Highlights from the offshore energy industry

 At the start of December 2022, a price cap for seaborne Russian crude oil was announced by the Group of Seven (G7) and Australia, coming on the heels of the EU’s embargo on imports of Russian crude by sea and similar pledges by the United States, Canada, Japan and Britain.
 At the same time, OPEC+ decided to keep the status quo and its reduced oil output targets.

 This was followed by a political agreement at the end of December to put a cap on the price of natural gas in the European Union if it reaches excessive levels that do not reflect world market prices.
 As the European Commission proposed a windfall tax on fossil fuel companies’ surplus profits, ExxonMobil filed a lawsuit at the General Court of the European Union to annul this.

 The turmoil within the global energy market scene in 2022 prompted new initiatives and developments on the energy transition pathway as governments around the world, especially those in Europe, decided to pivot towards renewables in a bid to shield their consumers from high gas prices and inflation.
 This is demonstrated by the inroads hydrogen made over the past year.

-Recently, DNV predicted that the long-term influence of the war in Ukraine on the pace of the energy transition is low compared with the main long-term drivers of change: plunging renewables costs, electrification, and rising carbon prices.
+Recently, DNV predicted that the long-term influence of the war in Ukraine on the pace of the energy transition was low compared with the main long-term drivers of change: plunging renewables costs, electrification, and rising carbon prices.
 This is in line with its previous analysis, which indicated that the war in Ukraine would not derail Europe’s energy transition.